 What’s it about?

 This is a retrospective study assessing the survival and neurodevelopmental outcomes of infants born at 22-23 weeks compared with those born at 24-25 weeks of gestation in a single site which provides antenatal steroids and active resuscitation when desired by parents.
-The study focused on 255 infants born at 22-25 weeks of gestation between 2006 and 2015, of which 7 infants were excluded because of a congenital anomaly, death in delivery room, or parental request for palliation.
+The study focused on 255 infants born at 22-25 weeks of gestation between 2006 and 2015, of which seven infants were excluded because of a congenital anomaly, death in the delivery room, or parental request for palliation.
 The cohort was stratified into 22-23 weeks gestation (n=70) and those born at 24-25 weeks gestation (n = 178).

 Why does it matter?